agude/agude.github.io/_drafts/2023-06-26-machine_learning_api.md

 ### Using multiple systems

-A common fraud-prevention strategy is to train a new model for each new fraud pattern identified.
+A common fraud-prevention strategy is to train a model for each new fraud pattern identified.
 This allows each model to be highly [precise][pr_wiki], while also improving the [recall][pr_wiki] of the overall system.
 These multi-model systems are often augmented with simple rules, such as "No logins from Russia allowed."
-In the end, the system takes all the outputs of the models and rules and aggregates them in some way.
+In the end, the system takes the outputs of the various models and rules and aggregates them in some way.
 In our ATO example, the system returns the most drastic action recommended by any model or rule.